Propane vs. Natural Gas vs. Heating Oil: Lebanon Home Heating Fuel Comparison

 Lebanon County Homeowner’s Guide to Selecting an Oil Company

-For Lebanon families heating with number two heating oil, choosing which of the 23 heating oil companies that serve Lebanon makes a big difference.
+For Lebanon families heating with heating oil, choosing which of the 23 heating oil companies that serve Lebanon makes a big difference.

 Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system choose one of the 45 “full-service” oil companies that serve Lebanon.
-Full service companies such as Meyer Oil Company or Sauder Fuel offer families annual contracts which consist of a combined package of both automatic oil delivery and HVAC repair.
-With an automatic oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
-The client does not need to monitor the level of the oil tank or place individual orders.
+Full service companies such as Meyer Oil Company or Sauder Fuel offer families annual contracts which consist of a combined package of both automatic heating oil delivery and HVAC repair.
+With an automatic oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
+The family does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for customers who are looking to save money.
-With discount oil companies, in return for better prices, you monitor the oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
+Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for clients who are on a budget.
+With discount oil companies, in return for better prices, you monitor the heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
 A few of the 2 Lebanon cash heating oil companies serving Lebanon include Eby Oil Inc and Werley Energy.

-Lebanon Fuel Oil Company By The Numbers: Number two heating oil Companies Serving Lebanon: 23 companies .
+Lebanon Fuel Oil Company Statistics: Fuel oil Companies Serving Lebanon: 23 companies .

-Average Number of Lebanon Households Served per Heating Oil company : 28846
+Average Number of Lebanon Homes Served per Number Two Heating Oil company : 28846

 Lebanon Heating Oil Delivery Overview

-663,450 houses in Lebanon heat their homes with number two heating oil.
+663,450 houses in Lebanon heat their homes with heating oil.
 This makes oil delivery essential, especially when Lebanon temperatures drop as low as 23.2° F each winter.
-12.3% of Lebanon residences rely on number two heating oil delivery each winter.
+12.3% of Lebanon homes rely on oil delivery each winter.

 6.1% of Lebanon County Households Rely On Heating Oil Delivery Each Winter